- The resort

 The elements of the services provided during the course of your stay are set out in our brochures and on our website.
 Tourist information concerning activities not offered as part of the holiday is provided as general information.
 For example: nearby tourism activities, museums.
 To find out more about the opening dates of these sites and to receive further information, please contact them directly.

-Your nature only accepts bookings from individuals aged 18 or over.
-The person making the booking must be 18 years of age or older and must be in residence for the duration of the stay.
+Your Nature only accepts bookings from individuals aged 18 or over.
+The person making the booking must be 18 years of age or older.
 All correspondence is addressed to the principal booking party.
 Minors not accompanied by their parents are not allowed in the lodgings.
 Your Nature reserves the right to refuse a booking at any time without stating reasons.

 Your Nature will confirm and invoice the booking electronically within 10 days of receipt.
 If you do not have an e-mail address, you will receive a confirmation by post, complete with an invoice.
 You must check the correctness of the confirmation/invoice upon receipt.
 Any inaccuracies or suspected inaccuracies must be reported in writing no later than 10 days after the date of the confirmation/invoice and before the start of the holiday.
 If you do not receive a confirmation/invoice within 10 days of booking, please contact the platform through which you booked your stay as soon as possible.
 For safety reasons, the number of people arriving for a stay cannot exceed the number of spaces in the allocated accommodation and the number of people. mentioned on the contract.
 The minimum length of stay is 2 nights unless explicitly stated otherwise.
 Your special requirements (e.g. near the swimming pool, accommodation in the shade, etc.) must be clearly indicated at the time of booking.